Traveling waves and homogeneous fragmentation: Discussion

-Let us briefly discuss in informal terms the proof of this Theorem.
-For convenience we shall define the integro-differential operator
+Let us briefly discuss in informal terms the proof of Theorem~\ref{T: main thm}.
+For convenience, we shall define the integro-differential operator

+whenever the right-hand side is well defined.
+Observe that the second term in the operator $\mathcal{A}_p$ is a jump operator driven by $\nu$ and is thus very close to the generator of the fragmentation itself.
+Indeed, $\mathcal{A}_p$ is the generator of the fragmentation process with dislocation measure $\nu$ and erosion coefficient $c_p$ (albeit that the latter may take negative values).

-Moreover we shall say that $\psi_p\in\TT_2(p)$ is a {\it multiplicative martingale function} if (\ref{E:prod mart}) is a martingale.
-The equivalence of the analytical property $\mathcal{A}_p\psi_p \equiv 0$ and the probabilistic property of $\psi_p$ being a multiplicative martingale function emerges from a classical Feynman-Kac representation as soon as one can apply the appropriate stochastic calculus (which in the current setting is necessarily driven by the underlying Poisson random measure used to defined the fragmentation process) in order to give the semi-martingale representation of $M(t,p,x)$.
+Moreover, we shall say that $\psi_p\in\TT_2(p)$ is a \textit{multiplicative martingale function} if (\ref{E:prod mart}) is a martingale.
+The equivalence of the analytical property $\mathcal{A}_p\psi_p \equiv0$ and the probabilistic property of $\psi_p$ being a multiplicative martingale function emerges from a classical Feynman--Kac representation as soon as one can apply the appropriate stochastic calculus (which in the current setting is necessarily driven by the underlying Poisson random measure used to define the fragmentation process) in order to give the semi-martingale representation of $M(t,p,x)$.

 To show the unique form of solutions in $\TT_2(p)$, we start by studying the asymptotics of multiplicative martingale functions.
-We shall elaborate slightly here for the case $p \in (\underline{p},\op)$.
-To this end, consider $\psi_p \in \TT_2(p)$ a multiplicative martingale function which makes (\ref{E:prod mart}) a martingale.
-As $M$ is a uniformly integrable martingale $\psi_p(x) = M(0,p ,x) =E(M(\infty,p,x)).$ Our objective is therefore to understand in more detail the martingale limit $M(\infty, p, x)$.
+We shall elaborate slightly here for the case $p \in(\underline{p},\op)$.
+To this end, consider $\psi_p \in\TT_2(p)$ a multiplicative martingale function which makes (\ref{E:prod mart}) a martingale.
+As $M$ is a uniformly integrable martingale $\psi_p(x) = M(0,p ,x) =E(M(\infty,p,x)).$ Our objective is, therefore, to understand in more detail the martingale limit $M(\infty, p, x)$.
 Taking logs of the multiplicative martingale we see that